OfficeDev/teams-toolkit/templates/ts/m365-message-extension/README.md

 3. Press F5 to start debugging which launches your app in Teams using a web browser.
 Select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)`.
 4. When Teams launches in the browser, select the Add button in the dialog to install your app to Teams.
 5. To trigger the Message Extension, you can:
-   1. In Teams: `@mention` Your message extension from the `search box area`, `@mention` your message extension from the `compose message area` or click the `...` under compose message area to find your message extension.
+   1. In Teams: Click the `...` under compose message area to find your message extension.
    2. In Outlook: click the `More apps` icon under compose email area to find your message extension.

 **Congratulations**!
 You are running an application that can now search npm registries in Teams and Outlook.